seanhogge/active_translation/README.md

 ##### translate_now!(locales)

-By calling `translate_now!` and passing 1 or more locales, you skip all checks for whether a translation is outdated or missing and generate a new translation for the passed locales even if they're already extant and accurate.
+By calling `translate_now!` and optionally passing 1 or more locales, you skip all checks for whether a translation is outdated or missing and generate a new translation for the passed locales even if they're already extant and accurate.

+The default value for locales is `translatable_locales`, so if you don't pass anything, it will translate into all locales defined for that model.

-This also does not schedule the job, and instead immediately performs the translation, blocking until the translations for all locales are complete.
+This method does **not** schedule the job, and instead immediately performs the translation, blocking until the translations for all locales are complete.

 #### Introspecion